conatus/react-starter-project/README.md

 # React Starter Project

-A minimal project to get started with React:
+A (slightly less than) minimal project to get started with React:

 * webpack and webpack-dev-server
 * ES2015 and JSX via Babel